NaveenKumar-1209/68-square/ANALYSIS.md

 ## 🎓 Conclusion

-This is a **well-structured chess application** with a solid foundation.
+This is a **well-structured board game platform** with a solid foundation.
 The code demonstrates good React practices and clean architecture.
 The main areas for improvement are:

 1. **Chess rule completeness** (check detection, special moves)
 2. **Code quality** (error handling, validation, testing)